Good versus Bad pixels

 Each cell is sensitive for only 1 color.
 Red or Green or Blue.

-To get higher quality pixels, each MegaPixel sold to us should only produce 0.25 RGB MegaPixels, so that for every RGB pixel, there is at least 1 sensor for each color.
+Each Bayer-MegaPixel sold to us, should produce only 0.25 MegaPixels, so that for every RGB pixel, there is at least 1 sensor for each color.

 Now go out and shoot some cool photos!